Canadian National Railway Co v Canada (AG): The case at hand

 At the beginning of 2008, Peace River Coal Inc. (a subsidiary of Anglo American plc) entered into a 30-month contract with CN to ship coal from its facilities at Trend, British Columbia Within the contract, it was stated that "CN fuel surcharge tariff 7402 will apply for the duration of this contract."

-In February 2008, CN introduced a reduced fuel surcharge through tariff 7403 effective that April, but advised present contractholders that "Contractual agreements currently subject to fuel surcharge 7402 will remain in effect until those agreements expire, at which time we expect 7403 to be applied."
+In February 2008, CN introduced a reduced fuel surcharge through tariff 7403 effective that April, but advised present contract holders that "Contractual agreements currently subject to fuel surcharge 7402 will remain in effect until those agreements expire, at which time we expect 7403 to be applied."

 Peace River Coal applied to the Canadian Transportation Agency for an order establishing a reasonable surcharge with respect to its shipments by substitution of the newer tariff.
 The Agency declined, stating that the contract fell within an exemption for "rates for the movement of traffic."
 While PRC did not appeal, the Canadian Industrial Transportation Association (of which PRC was a member) petitioned the Governor in Council to rescind the CTA decision.

 In June 2010, an order in council was issued rescinding the decision.
 In so doing, the order declared:

 CN applied to the Federal Court for an order in the nature of certiorari, quashing the order in council and restoring the CTA decision.